aksakalli/aksakalli.github.io/_posts/2012-03-12-database-normalization-and-normal-forms-with-an-example.md

 * Every non-key attribute functionally should depend on the primary key

-Regarding to this new constraint, the table is should be divided into three tables that every attribute has only functional primary key.
+Regarding this new constraint, the table should be divided into three tables that every attribute has only functional primary key.
 Now dependency model became like this:

 ![Dependency diagram for 2NF](/images/db-norm/2nf-dependency.png)